bright/new-www/_posts/2018-03-02-dont-fool-yourself-with-lateinit-modifier.md

 * with a getter,
 * with a delegate.

 But if your property is lifecycle-driven (e.g. a reference to a button which gets inflated during Android Activity lifecycle) or it is initialized through dependency injection, you cannot supply a non-null initializer and you must declare its type as nullable.
-This in turn will require you to use null checks every time you reference the property, which may be a bit inconvenient.
-Especially if you are absolutely sure the property will get initialized at some point, before you access it for the first time.
+This in turn will require you to use null checks every time you reference the property, which may be a bit inconvenient, especially if you are absolutely sure the property will get initialized at some point, before you access it for the first time.

 Kotlin has a simple solution for such scenario, allowing you to mark the property with the `lateinit` modifier.
 Thanks to this, you can have a non-nullable type so that you don't have to check if it's `null` when referencing it.
 Of course, if you access the property before initialization, you'll get an `UninitializedPropertyAccessException`.